AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    Rename it.
 Make a copy and then remove the original
  - list all files in /usr/bin and /usr/sbin that start with non-letter characters with one ``ls`` command
+ - Find with ``find`` all the files in your $HOME that are readable or writable by everyone
  - (*) list with ``ls`` dot files/directories only (by default it lists all files/directories but dotted)
- - Run ``file *`` to see what kind of files you have, how to list dot files also while avoiding . and .. directories on the list?
  - (*) Discover ``stat file`` output.
 What metadata do you find?

-:Exercise 1.1.3:
  - create a directory, use ``chmod`` to allow user and any group members full access and no access for others
- - change that directory group ownership with ``chown`` or ``chgrp`` (any group that you belong to is fine), set s-bit for the group and apply t-bit to a directory, check that the upper directory has *o+x* bit set: now you should have a private working space for your group.
+ - (*) change that directory group ownership with ``chown`` or ``chgrp`` (any group that you belong to is fine), set s-bit for the group and apply t-bit to a directory, check that the upper directory has *o+x* bit set: now you should have a private working space for your group.
 Tip: see groups that you are a member of ``id -Gn``
+ - ``ls -ld`` tells you that directory has permissions ``rwxr-Sr--``, do group members have access there?
+ - create a directory (in WRKDIR if on Triton and in /tmp if on any other server), use ``setfacl`` to set its permissions so that only you and some user/group of your choice would have access to it
  - (*) create a directory and a subdirectory in it and set their permissions to 700 with one command
- - ``ls -ld`` tells you that directory has permissions ``rwxr-Sr--``, do group members have access there?
- - create a directory, use ``setfacl`` to set its permissions so that only you and some user/group of your choice would have access to it.

 1.2 session: interactive usage
 ==============================
+Interactive BASH

 Hotkeys
 -------